nodejscn/node-api-cn/crypto/crypto_createhmac_algorithm_key_options.md

 - `algorithm` {string}
 - `key` {string | Buffer | TypedArray | DataView}
 - `options` {Object} [`stream.transform` options][]
+- Returns: {Hmac}

 Creates and returns an `Hmac` object that uses the given `algorithm` and `key`.
 Optional `options` argument controls stream behavior.

 The `algorithm` is dependent on the available algorithms supported by the version of OpenSSL on the platform.
 Examples are `'sha256'`, `'sha512'`, etc.
-On recent releases of OpenSSL, `openssl list-message-digest-algorithms` will display the available digest algorithms.
+On recent releases of OpenSSL, `openssl list -digest-algorithms` (`openssl list-message-digest-algorithms` for older versions of OpenSSL) will display the available digest algorithms.

 The `key` is the HMAC key used to generate the cryptographic HMAC hash.